Odd1ty/Xri-Client/README.md

 # What does the client about?
 - PVP
 - Trolling
+- HVH Mobile Client

 # How to install
 To install simply download the .js file and run it using blocklauncher.

 # Developers
 - Dividq
-- thatlastpringle
+- Pringle

-# Latest update
+# Latest update 12/8/2019
 - Toggle fixes.